 Q: How do you make everclear tincture not burn?

 A: Everclear is 190-proof grain alcohol, so it’s going to burn like hell if taken directly in your mouth or sublingually under the tongue.
 No way to get around that.
 You can cut freezer-made tincture with water to reduce the proof strength.
 50-50 with water and you’re still looking at 95 proof, which still will burn.
 A 2:1 water to tincture will drop it to around 63 proof, which is a bit more reasonable to take a shot of.
 Adding some sugar will help sweeten the burn.
 Flavoring compounds added to everclear tincture with sugar can help mask the burn a bit further – consider soaking a cinnamon stick or some spearmint leaves for a day or two to add some flavor.
-Soak too long and too much mint or cinnamon will actually make it seem to burn more, so go easy and test it to ensure you don’t overdo it.
+If you soak it too long then too much mint or cinnamon flavor will actually make it seem to burn more, so go easy and test it to ensure you don’t overdo it.

 Q: Do you need to use 190 proof alcohol for tincture?

 A: THC, CBD, and other cannabinoids transfer into alcohol more easily the higher proof they are.
-If you can’t get 190 proof grain alcohol for your tincuture, look for 151 proof.
+If you can’t get 190 proof grain alcohol for your tincture, look for 151 proof.
 You’ll get less of a cannabis effect assuming the same amount of marijuana or concentrates are used, but it will still work.
 I’ve seen variations of Master Wu’s green dragon tincture recipe that call for vodka, but if you go that route get the highest proof possible.
 80 proof vodka is essentially grain alcohol mixed with water at the distillery, and since the water can’t absorb the active cannabinoids it just reduces the ability of the solution to become a potent, psychoactive tincture.
 For freezer tincture extractions you’re better off using 190 proof everclear and then watering it down afterwards to achieve the desired proof so it doesn’t burn as much.
 Straight 190 freezer tincture is pure fire water and will burn quite a bit.

 A: It depends on your method of preparing the tincture.
 An ounce of weed, finely ground and decarbed, can be covered in just enough everclear to fully immerse it but with less alcohol it will reach a saturation point for how much THC can actually be extracted from the source cannabis.
 Even with green dragon a second extraction is recommended to fully capture the available cannabinoids.
-An if you continue to cook down the everclear it will reduce total tincture volume while increasing potency.
+And if you continue to cook down the everclear it will reduce total tincture volume while increasing potency.
 A second extraction isn’t possible or practical with a freezer extraction, so too much weed to alcohol ratio will mean you’re leaving THC in the source material.

 Q: How long does it take for marijuana tincture to kick in?

-A: There are a few variable that affect how long it takes weed tincture to kick in.
+A: There are a few variables that affect how long it takes weed tincture to kick in.
 Sublingually consuming tinctures under the tongue reach the bloodstream quickly and kick in the fastest.
 If consuming your tincture with an alcoholic beverage, taking it on an empty stomach will hasten the onset of your high.
 Tinctures made into edibles that break down quickly, such as fully chewed gummy bears, will release quicker than tincture edibles that are swallowed whole.
 Doing this on a full stomach will further slow digestion and will prolong how long it takes for marijuana tincture to kick in.

 A: Sometimes getting high doesn’t help you follow directions.
 It happens.
 If you get high when making your recipe and forget to decarb your cannabis, your tincture extraction will have THC acid (THCa) instead of THC.
 Since THCa isn’t psychoactive, guess what that means for your tincture?
 It won’t get you high.
 Bummer.
 So do your best to avoid making tincture without decarboxylation unless you’re looking for the non-stoney effect.